Parent Involvement and Community Outreach Staff

 Behavioral Health Associate: Christiana Schenck Christiana Schenck is a behavioral health associate for the Department of Parent Involvement and Community Outreach.
 She earned a Bachelor of Arts degree in Liberal Arts with multiple subject teaching from Chapman University.
 She also earned a duel Master of Arts degree in Marriage and Family Therapy and Personal Clinical Counseling from Brandman University.
 She has gained over 3,000 hours of individual therapy and group therapy with adults and children towards licenser.
 She has worked in many different settings across the mental health aspect including, working in inpatient crisis centers, outpatient mental health clinics, and substance use inpatient treatment facilities with San Bernardino County's Behavioral Health Department.

-Behavioral Health Associate: Krystal Sapien Krystal Sapien, MSW, ASW, is a California Registered Associate Clinical
+Behavioral Health Therapist I: Krystal Sapien Krystal Sapien, MSW, ASW, is a California Registered Associate Clinical

 Social Worker.
 Currently, she is

-working as a Behavioral Health Associate for the Department of Parent
+working as a Behavioral Health Therapist I for the Department of Parent

 Involvement and Community Outreach for Jurupa Unified School District.
 She